ravenleeblack/Elle-OS/README.md

 base kernel: https://github.com/dthain/basekernel.
 It has some clean code in most parts and a really nice system call system even doe its overly encapsulated on everything and assembly is in gas.

-visopsys: https://visopsys.org/. def way too encapsulated but the system is nice so I look once in a while to get ideas.
+visopsys: https://visopsys.org/. def way too encapsulated but the system is nice so I look once in a while to get inspired.

 soso: https://github.com/ozkl/soso.